 SHANAE SODHI ASSOCIATE PRODUCER

-Shanae Sodhi is a graduate of Studio 58 where he was one of the establishing members and Head Organizer of the school's Student Diversity Committee, a student lead group working to strengthen marginalized groups within the theatre community by empowering students with the tools and knowledge to engage in the conversations of inclusivity around them.
-Shanae’s work is influenced by decolonization and intersectionality.
-He works as Rumble Theatre’s Associate Artistic Producer.
-Recent producing credits: Coyuntura 2020 (Canadian Latinx Theatre Artist Coallition), Selective Memory, Straight White Men (ITSAZOO Productions), and Mx (winner of 2019 Fringe New Play Prize and Cultchivating the Fringe Award).
+Shanae Sodhi is an emerging theatre artist who lives and works on the unceded territory of the musqueam squamish and tsleil-waututh peoples.
+He is a graduate of Studio 58 where he was one of the establishing members and Head Organizer of the school's Student Diversity Committee, a student lead group which works to give strength to marginalized groups within the theatre community by empowering students with the tools and knowledge to engage the conversations of inclusivity around them.
+He aims to create work that is community oriented and bridges performance with direct action activism.